-CSS Grid is the heaven sent answer to all those pesky work-arounds developers have had for laying out grids on webpages for years.
-Rather than having to deal with tables and floats - we now have this amazing, two dimensional layout tool, which allows us to control all aspects of our rows and columns, at the same damn time.
+CSS Grid is the heaven-sent answer to all those pesky workarounds developers have had for laying out grids on webpages for years.
+Rather than having to deal with tables and floats - we now have this amazing, two-dimensional layout tool, which allows us to control all aspects of our rows and columns, at the same damn time.
 You can do so much with CSS Grid, and in the right hands, it almost seems like magic.
-So for all my junior developers out there who are looking to let go of their precious bootstap framework and need a quick lesson in CSS Grids, this post is for you.
+So for all my junior developers out there who are looking to let go of their precious bootstrap framework and need a quick lesson in CSS Grids, this post is for you.
 Let's kick it off by learning two key terms:

 The first step to setting up your grid is to define your grid container.
 A grid container, houses and establishes and your grid.
 The container sets the grid formatting context and manages how its direct child elements are spaced, sized and aligned.

 Grid items are the direct children of a grid container.
 Any element inside a grid container is considered a grid item.

 We're going to start off by creating and setting our grid container.
 In our HTML document let's create a div element with six paragraph elements inside of it and give it a class name of my_grid.